-The school day starts at 9.00 am.
+The school day starts at 9.00am.
 All outside classroom doors are locked as soon as possible after this time.
-If you and your child should arrive at school after 9.00 am and the classroom doors are locked, please bring your child to the main office, where you will be asked to sign the late register and for you to give an explanation as to why your child is late.
+If you and your child should arrive at school after 9.00 am, please bring your child to the main office, where you will be asked to sign the late register and for you to give an explanation as to why your child is late.
 Your child will then be given a small card to give to their classroom teacher to indicate their lateness.
 The Deputy Headteacher will inform you if there are concerns about persistent lateness.